Be Optimistic and Improve Your Finances

 The key to setting good goals is to start with small steps.
 Setting too aggressive goals, or goals that are too far into the future, can be counterproductive and demotivating.
 Start by setting small goals, like putting $10 or $20 a week into your savings account or reducing your restaurant expense by $20 a week.

 As you meet these small goals, you will gain confidence and optimism.
-This increased confidence will reinforce the behaviors that will help you set and reach even larger goals.
+This increased confidence will reinforce the behaviors that will help you set and reach even more significant goals.

 We respect your privacy.
 Unsubscribe at any time.